dacioromero/dacio.dev/jekyll.md

 ***THIS SECTION IS A SHORTENED VERISON OF [GITLAB'S](https://about.gitlab.com/2016/04/11/tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt/)***

-If you bought a .dev or .a
-pp domain like me you'll run into the issue.
+If you bought a .dev or .app domain like me you'll run into the issue.
 Where you can't access you're newly minted page due to pesky [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security)

 Regardless you should encrypt your site for peace of mind